nomo-app/nomo-webon-cli/README.md

-  login             Log into ZENCON account build <assetDir>  Build a WebOn archive deploy <archive>  Deploy a WebOn archive init              Create a new nomo_manifest.json
+  login             Log into ZENCON account build <assetDir>  Build a WebOn archive deploy <archive>  Deploy a WebOn archive init <assetDir>   Create a nomo_manifest.json or even an AI-icon
 ```